School Nurses and Health Services

 Physical Exam Requirements

-All kindergarteners, 3rd, 6th, 9th and 11th graders, and all new students entering the district are required to have physical exams by a primary care physician.
+All new students entering the district are required to have physical exams by a primary care physician.
+The district recommends that students in 3rd, 6th, 9th and 11th grade get updated physicals.
 You must have your physician complete the

 Physical Exam Form - Elementary.
+All completed forms must be given to the school nurse.
 Physical exam reports from up to one year prior to the student's start date will be accepted.
-If you are moving to the United States and want to participate in a school sport, you must have a physical in the U.S.
+If you are moving to the United States and want to participate in a school sport, you must have a physical in New Jersey.

-School nurses also conduct health screenings periodically as required by the New Jersey Department of Education.
-These screenings may include checking a student's height, weight, blood pressure, vision, and hearing, and checking for scoliosis.
+School nurses conduct health screenings annually as required by the New Jersey Department of Education.
+Screenings include checking a student's height, weight, blood pressure, vision, hearing, and scoliosis.
+These screenings are performed according to the mandated schedule.

 Medications

-The School Nurse or a child’s parent/guardian are the only individuals authorized to dispense medication in the school and on school trips.
-Children are not allowed to carry their own medication.
+The School Nurse or a student’s parent/guardian are the only individuals authorized to dispense medication in the school and on school trips.
+Students are not allowed to carry their own medication.
 Rules for medication apply to prescription and non-prescription medicines.
 EpiPens and asthma inhalers may be carried by the student, provided there is written documentation by the student’s physician given to the nurse each school year.

 Athletics

-Students who are interested in participating in a sport at Princeton High School or John Witherspoon Middle School are required to
+Students who are interested in participating in a sport at Princeton High School or at Princeton Middle School are required to

 complete the forms listed on the athletics site and submit the completed forms to the school nurse.
 Student athletes must also have a physical exam on file.
 Follow guidelines on Athletic website.